lRomul/sensorium/README.md

 ![header](data/readme_images/header.png)

-This repository contains the code to reproduce the winning solution to the Sensorium 2023, part of the NeurIPS 2023 competition track.
+This repository contains the winning solution for the Sensorium 2023, part of the NeurIPS 2023 competition track.
-The competition aims to find the best model that can predict the activity of neurons in the primary visual cortex of mice in response to videos.
+The competition aimed to find the best model that can predict the activity of neurons in the primary visual cortex of mice in response to videos.
 The competition introduced a temporal component using dynamic stimuli (videos) instead of static stimuli (images) used in Sensorium 2022, making the task more challenging.

 The primary metric of the competition was a single trial correlation.